Polish Post Office (Danzig): History

-In the building of the Polish post on 1 September there were 57 people: Konrad Guderski, 42 local Polish employees, 10 employees from Gdynia and Bydgoszcz, and the building keeper with his wife and 10-year-old daughter who lived in the building.
+In the building of the Polish post on 1 September there were 57 people: Konrad Guderski, 42 local Polish employees, 10 employees from Gdynia and Bydgoszcz, and the caretaker with his wife and 10-year-old daughter who lived in the building.
 Polish employees had a cache of weapons, including three Browning wz.1928 light machine guns, 40 other firearms and three chests of hand grenades.
 The Polish defence plan assigned the defenders the role of keeping Germans from the building for 6 hours, when a relief force from Armia Pomorze was supposed to secure the area.

 The German attack plan, devised in July 1939, stipulated that the building defenders would be stormed from two directions.
 A diversionary attack was to be carried out at the front entrance, while the main force would break through the wall from the neighbouring Work Office and attack from the side.

 On September 1, 1939, Polish militiamen defended the building for some 15 hours against assaults by the SS Heimwehr Danzig (SS of the city Danzig), local SA formations, German Ordnungspolizei, and special units of Danzig police.
 All including four of the defenders who escaped from the building during the surrender were sentenced to death by a German court martial as illegal combatants on October 5, 1939, and executed by firing squad.
 For holding out for so long, inflicting higher than expected casualties and embarrassing the German SS unit and their commander, the director of the Danzig post office Jan Michoń was shot dead on site and postmaster Józef Wąsik was burned alive by a flamethrower as they tried to surrender.